TigrinyaNLP/TigrinyaNLP.github.io/index.md

 And these open source technologies are customizable for any language.
 With a bit of creativity and hard work, Tigrinya can also be the beneficiary of these technologies.

-This page is an initiative by Daniel network, language team to explore,customize and build existing NLP technology for Tigrinya Language.
+This page is an initiative by Daniel network, language team to explore,customize and build existing NLP technologies for Tigrinya Language.